grantukas/Haptic-Sleeve/README.md

 # Haptic-Sleeve
-Code for Haptic Sleeve Project
+Repository for the code used for the Haptic Sleeve Project!